eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/waitsets/waitsets.rst

    :end-before: //!
    :dedent: 4

-Calling the wait operation on the wait-set will block the calling thread if the trigger value of all the conditions attached to it are false.
+Calling the |WaitSet::wait-api| operation on the :ref:`api_pim_waitset` will block the calling thread if the trigger value of all the conditions attached to it are false.
-The thread will wake up, and the wait operation will return OK, whenever the trigger value of any of the attached conditions becomes true.
+The thread will wake up, and the |WaitSet::wait-api| operation will return OK, whenever the trigger value of any of the attached conditions becomes true.

 GuardCondition